skramm/spaghetti/docs/spaghetti_summary.md

 #### 3.1 - Starting/stopping the FSM

 * `fsm.start();`<br>
 Starts the FSM.
-This function can be blocking or not, depending on how the FSM type has been created (see above).
+This function can be blocking or not, depending on how the FSM type has been created (see above, [FSM type](#fsm_type)).

 * `fsm.stop();`<br>
 Stops the FSM.
+Can occur in a callback function, assuming `fsm` is global.

 ####  3.2 - Triggering events